ChrisGallo17/memento/README.md

-# DRIVE
+# MEMENTO
-Digital library to store random ideas or quotes to refer back to for a bit of inspiration and purpose.
+Digital library to store and remember random ideas or quotes to refer back to for a bit of inspiration and purpose.